sjbrown/misc_work/resolution_cards/notes.md

   - except if they've used that "class" of equipment before, then they start with one red card (or one fewer green cards)
   - *except* if it's a clone.
 One AK-47 is the same as any other.

-> Note: this can mean that without a blessing, it is IMPOSSIBLE to get 2 green

 Skills can be copied from D&D & Pathfinder http://paizo.com/pathfinderRPG/prd/coreRulebook/feats.html